CaptainDario/3D-jigsaw-puzzle/README.md

 you should be left with a 3D-printable shape like this:<br>

 ![Blender - finished shape](/images/blender_finished_shape.jpg)<br>
+(basically the small example with more tiles...)

 ### Option 2: Use a 3D-Object
-First you need to make sure that the object is non-overlapping and in general 3D-printable.
+First, you need to make sure that the object is non-overlapping and in general 3D-printable.
-However consider that you will cut the object and this **could** make it 3D-printable.
+However, consider that you will cut the object and this **could** make it 3D-printable.
-Now import the model like you did with the 3D-puzzle.
+Now import the model as you did with the 3D-puzzle.
 Next scale, rotate and place it in the scene the way you want it to be.
-The part which should be in the puzzle should be **inside** the 3D-puzzle.<br>
+The shape which should be the final puzzle needs to be **inside** the 3D-puzzle.<br>

 ![Blender - object inside of puzzle](/images/blender_object_inside_puzzle.jpg)<br>